absudabsu/docker-meep/README.md

 #### pull docker image
 docker pull sirgogo/meep-fdtd

-OR you can build it yourself, as follows:

-###### build docker image
--> install docker on your local (HOST) machine

--> git clone https://github.com/sirgogo/docker-meep.git && cd docker-meep

--> docker build -t meepdocker .

 #### start a session
 docker run -it -v /HOSTdirectory:/home/hostSRC -p 2222:22 meepdocker \# with access to HOST files and a port mapping HOSTip:2222 to meepdockerIP:22